jillkt13/jillkt13.github.io/recruiting_strategy.md

 Based on these internal interviews, I developed a recruiting strategy to ensure our participants represented the demographics that we actually considered to be significant audiences.
 For example, I found that international users were seen to be drivers of growth and an important user base; however, our research team had spoken to less than 10 international users over the past year.
 Therefore, one pillar of the strategy was to speak to 20% of participants from outside of English-speaking countries.

 *Guiding principles for user recruiting*
 > Ensure diverse representation in user studies, paying close attention to foreign users and users from institutions of varied size and reputation.
-Only 35% of users come from the US, yet they represent a majority of the users contacted for studies
+Only 35% of users come from the US, yet they represent a majority of the users contacted for studies <br>
-<br></br>
 > Prioritize users in the social sciences, humanities, and Art/Art History.
 JSTOR and Artstor are already known and loved among these disciplines.
-Since much of the new content will touch on these subject areas in the initial stages, we should recommit to getting input from these users
+Since much of the new content will touch on these subject areas in the initial stages, we should recommit to getting input from these users <br>
-<br></br>
 > Be as specific as possible.
 Even within a slightly narrowed group like “advanced researchers,” there exists vast diversity in experience, discipline, workflows, and needs.

 ### Implementation and monitoring